eBookProjects/uChmViewer/README.md

 ## Usage

-Usage of KchmViewer is simple:
+Usage of uChmViewer is simple:

 ```
-kchmviewer mychmfile.chm
+uchmviewer mychmfile.chm
 ```

-for the rest of command-line options, see kchmviewer --help
+for the rest of command-line options, see uchmviewer --help

 ## Thanks